Niranjan-A-S/Niranjan-A-S/README.md

 ## 👀 What I'm Into
 - Constantly exploring the realms of Software Development.
-- Interested in the knowing the latest trends in the technology.
+- Interested in following the latest trends in technology.

 ## 🌱 Currently Exploring
 - 📚 Learning the intricacies of Data Structures and Algorithms.